 The first and most important thing you should do if you have a confirmed case of coronavirus in your schools is to start communicating — and quickly.
-In fact, clear your schedule and focus all your energy on communicating.
+In fact, focus all your energy on communicating.

 Below we provide a response plan that references templates we have created.
 You may access the templates here.
 Please feel free to review and use these templates as you see fit.
 Also note that the following response plan assumes coordination with your local health department.

 (1) If you have an auto-messenger service that calls and/or texts parents and delivers a message to them, use it.

 This is a highly effective and efficient way to alert a wide audience in a short period of time.
 A sample script is included in this template document for your reference or use.
 Tell parents and guardians to go to your school or district’s website for more information, and provide them with your school’s web address in your message.